Explore Barcelona

 Address: Barcelona

-Montjuic is a hill overlooking the city centre of Barcelona on which are sited some of the city's show-pieces, including the main sites of the 1992 Olympics; the Poble Espanyol (a replicated Spanish village displaying art and architecture); the Joan Miro museum; and the National Art Museum of Catalonia.
+Montjuic is a hill overlooking the city centre of Barcelona on which are situated some of the city's show-pieces, including the main sites of the 1992 Olympics; the Poble Espanyol (a replicated Spanish village displaying art and architecture); the Joan Miro museum; and the National Art Museum of Catalonia.
+The hill has been the site of several fortifications over the centuries and the most recent of these, the Castle of Montjuic, dating from the 17th century, is still standing.
+The castle is now home to the Military Museum as well as the Museum of Comics and Illustration.
 There are also some leisure attractions and cool green parks festooned with fountains, popular for strolls on summer evenings.
 The magical fountains of Montjuic are a popular attraction that entertain on summer evenings with displays of light, colour and music.
-Accessible by cable car from Montjuic the Barceloneta port district is below the hill.
-This former fishing village is now renowned for its seafood restaurants and beach, which is lined with boardwalks and cafes.
+Accessible by cable car from Montjuic, the Barceloneta port district is below the hill; the eastern side of the hill is sheer, providing glorious views over the city's harbour, directly below.
+The former fishing village that is now the port is renowned for its seafood restaurants and beach, which is lined with boardwalks and cafes.
+Those who want the exercise should walk up the grand staircase which begins at the foot of Montjuic, at the south end of the Avinguda de la Reina Maria Cristina, and ends at the Palau Nacional, passing a number of historic buildings.<br /><br />

-Barcelona's second landmark hill is Tibidabo, about four miles (6km) northwest of the city in a wooded range that forms a backdrop to the city.
-Tibidabo can be reached by funicular, and is particularly popular at weekends with locals because it is home to the Parc d'Atraccions, an amusement park with some thrill rides and renowned house of horrors.
-Tibidabo also features the soaring Torre de Collserola telecommunications tower, which offers visitors the chance to ride in a glass lift to an observation platform 377 feet (115m) high to enjoy a spectacular view.
+Barcelona's second landmark hill is Tibidabo, about four miles (6km) northwest of the city in a wooded range that forms a backdrop to the urban landscape.
+Tibidabo can be reached by funicular - the journey up is half the fun, with spectacular views - and is particularly popular on weekends with locals because it is home to the Parc d'Atraccions, an amusement park with some thrill rides and a renowned house of horrors.<br /><br /> Tibidabo also features the soaring Torre de Collserola telecommunications tower, which offers visitors the chance to ride in a glass lift to an observation platform 377 feet (115m) high to enjoy a truly phenomenal view.
 There is also a large, interesting church called Temple del Sagrat Cor surmounted by a giant Christ statue, which also offers a lift to a rooftop viewing platform.
+The Carretera des Aigues trail is perfect for keen walkers who want to climb the hill on their own steam.
+It is an easy walk, which only takes about an hour, starting from the base of the funicular and ending at the church.
+There are a number of restaurants to enjoy on the hill.
+Tibidabo provides theme park fun, cultural attractions and much more, as well as offering the best views possible of Barcelona.<br /><br />

 Montserrat